Papua New Guinea

 Industrial Integration

-Trade flows in key sectors and manufacturing demonstrate deep industrial linkages and supply chain integration.
+Trade flows in cereals: wheat and meslin, other than durum wheat, other than seed and metals: gold, non-monetary, unwrought (but not powder) demonstrate deep industrial linkages and supply chain integration.

 Supply Chain Integration: Specialized